learning-zone/python-basics/README.md

      import os
      os.chdir('C:\\Users\\lifei\\Desktop')

-The file we’ll use for this is Today.txt, and it has the following contents:
+The file we'll use for this is Today.txt, and it has the following contents:

 OS, DBMS, DS, ADA